 Don’t get me wrong, that can be fun, and if you pay for a session we can totally indulge that fantasy.
 But, if I welcome you into my home and don’t charge you I expect you to do a fucking good job, without taking up my time.
 It’s not difficult to do it myself or hire a cleaner.

-Whenever possible I enjoy having a domestic sub because I get a kick out of someone giving up their time to help me with NO dream of reward, I love knowing that my house has been lovingly cleaned as opposed to given a once over by a low paid cleaner or someone looking for cheap thrills.
+But whenever possible I do enjoy having a domestic sub because I get a kick out of someone giving up their time to help me with NO dream of reward, I love knowing that my house has been lovingly cleaned as opposed to given a once over by a paid cleaner or someone looking for cheap thrills.
 It delights me to know my happiness is driving everything that person does, it is behind every decision they make in my house.
 A good domestic sub is a rare thing to find, and an absolute treasure.
+Someone who understands that domestic service is the kink in itself, not as a means to meet another kink.
 I’m lucky enough to have one at the moment, and below he has written an account of his experience of cleaning my bathroom.

 It is a Tuesday, and I go to work with my gym bag slung over my shoulder.
 The bag is heavier than most days, containing not gym gear but an assortment of cleaning products, sprays, bleaches, sponges, cloths and a cheap toothbrush, bought specifically for one task.